janujc/cellSociety/doc/DESIGN_EXERCISE.md

 **How does a Cell know what rules to apply for its simulation?**

-Each simulation (game of life, segregation, predator-prey, ...) has its own class that holds the rules for that specific simulation.
-Then, our primary class can get the rules from the each simulation class.
+Each simulation (game of life, segregation, predator-prey, ...) has its own config file that holds the rules for that specific simulation.
+Then, our primary class can get the rules from the each config file..

 **How does a Cell know about its neighbors?
 How can it update itself without effecting its neighbors update?**
 The _Simulation_ superclass contains a grid of all the cells, which are represented by objects of